occamLab/ViewShareCrowdWorker/README.md

 `firebase.json` sets the site up so it can be served through firebase `manifest.json` is a setup that defines some of the metadata of the page

+`favicon.ico` is the image that browsers reference to display the logo on the tab

 ### Firebase database structure